sourcegraph/careers/job-descriptions/product-designer.md

 Read [our blog](https://about.sourcegraph.com/blog/) to see what more we have been working on recently and read [our master plan](https://sourcegraph.com/plan) to see where we are going!

-### About the Team
+### About the team

 Our small team consists of talented, mature, collaborative, driven individuals who are attracted to the massive problem we are tackling.
 We work in an open environment that treats people in a first-class manner and provides them with ownership, responsibility, and autonomy.

 ### Benefits

 In addition to competitive pay and equity, [we provide many benefits](https://github.com/sourcegraph/careers#benefits) to keep you happy, healthy, and productive.

-### About the Role
+### About the role

 We are searching for a creative, self-motivated visionary who can brainstorm ideas and bring them to life.
 We highly value design within our organization, as it impacts all aspects of Sourcegraph’s product.
 You'll have creative autonomy and a strong influence over the product’s development.